Everything you can do to be ready on race day

-Preparation for a peak performance starts months before the race even occurs.
-The key is to write down your goal, and develop a pre race routine.
-These two steps will make your running second nature and have you mentally prepared for success come race day.
+The key, we’ve found, is writing down your goal and developing a pre-race routine.
+These two steps will make race day second nature and will have you mentally prepared for success on race day.

 Identifying your racing goal is the first step.
 It gives you a benchmark to visualize, and the ability to check your progress during your training.
 Additionally, think about why you want to achieve your goal.
 Do you want to better your health and fitness?
 Are you setting an example for your children?
-Or maybe you just agreed to run a Marathon with friends.
-These are all sources of motivation that will help you overcome rocky times with a can do attitude.
+Or maybe you just agreed to run a marathon with friends.
+These are all sources of motivation that will help you overcome rocky times with a can-do attitude.

-- Night before Race
+Step 3: Night before Race

-- Eat your favorite pre race meal.
+- Eat your favorite pre-race meal.
 Some people like a heavy carbohydrate meal like pasta; others prefer a high protein diet such as salmon salad.

-- Morning of the Race
+Step 4: Morning of the Race

 - Breakfast– How long before the race should you eat?
 What will you eat?